 Clay is one of the oldest materials used in roofing.
 The practice originated in China around 10,000 B.C. and soon made its way to the Middle East.
 Eventually, tile roofs appeared in Asia, Europe, and many other locations around the world.

-Clay roofing remains a popular choice.
+Clay roofing remains a popular choice in Local Area.
 Clay tiles provide a classic, historic look along with low maintenance and high durability.
 Typically, an Orange-red, clay tile is molded into varying shapes and dyed to achieve a different look.
 Clay tiles are a particularly great choice for homes close to the ocean because they have certain properties that help protect your roof against salty breezes blowing off the water.
 In addition, clay tiles are especially resistant to blow-off by hurricanes and other winds.

 Concrete tile roofs: